-The situation is not helped by the majority of equipment makers after a "fast buck" by flogging gear with little or no concern as to the long-term use of consumables by the customer - or worse, being sneaky by locking in consumers to a closed system forcing you to purchase their mediocre quality consumables for the life of the equipment.
+The situation is not helped by the majority of equipment makers after a "fast buck", by flogging gear with little or no concern as to the long-term use of consumables by the customer.
+Or worse, being sneaky by locking in consumers to a closed system.
+This forces users to purchase their mediocre quality consumables for the life of the equipment.

 Some manufacturers are deceptively lazy by using the word "pod" in their Owner's Manual without defining the specification, e.g. 7g E.S.E compatible.

-The fit needs to be very precise otherwise the coffee extraction will fail - resulting in brown water devoid of the essential oils and flavours of coffee.
+The fit needs to be very precise otherwise the coffee extraction will fail.
+This results in brown water devoid of the essential oils and flavours of coffee.

 General Brands Compatibility

-A lot of people send us messages asking for the dimensions of an E.S.E coffee pod in the hope it might suit some obscure piece of equipment.
-Unfortunately, this is not how you check compatibility of a consumable like a pod or capsule with your equipment - the owners manual or machine supplier/manufacturer is the only source of information and ultimate confirmation of compatibility - please don't ask pod suppliers as it is the same as asking a Petrol Station attendant what fuel to use in your car - there is a high risk of mistake !.
+A lot of people send us messages asking for the dimensions of an E.S.E coffee pod.
+Their hope is it might suit some obscure piece of equipment.
+Unfortunately, this is not how you check compatibility of a consumable like a pod or capsule with your equipment.
+The owners manual or machine supplier / manufacturer is the only source of information, and ultimate confirmation of compatibility.
+Please don't ask pod suppliers.
+It is the same as asking a Petrol Station attendant what fuel to use in your car.
+There is a high risk of mistake !.

 We often have customers purchase our E.S.E.
 PODS thinking they will work on their Nespresso, Caffitaly, Philips or Aldi capsule machines - NO.

-Nespresso compatible capsules - which we also sell in our store here, will work only on approved Nespresso compatible capsule machine models - they will not work on Caffitaly, Aldi, Lavazza, Philips, Illy, Miele or MAP machines.
+Nespresso compatible capsules, which we also sell in our store, will work only on approved Nespresso compatible capsule machine models.
+They will not work on Caffitaly, Aldi, Lavazza, Philips, Illy, Miele or MAP machines.

-An E.S.E. pod looks a bit larger than a condom packet, has a flat flying saucer-like appearance and constructed using filter paper - it does not look like a Nespresso capsule.
+An E.S.E. pod looks a bit larger than a condom packet.
+It has a flat flying saucer-like appearance and constructed using filter paper.
+It does not look like a Nespresso capsule.

 If you are in any doubt as to what an E.S.E. coffee pod looks like, please review the photos in our E.S.E.
-Pod category section of the store and check your machine manual for the words ESE or Easy Serving Espresso - here.
+Coffee Pod category section.
+Then check your machine manual for the words ESE or Easy Serving Espresso.

 Also kindly note, E.S.E. coffee pods DO NOT work on Philips Senseo machines.
 They look somewhat similar in general shape, but they do not work.
-Owners of Philips Senseo type machines are encouraged to seek an alternative machine due to the limited and rapidly diminishing availability of Senseo pods in the Australian market.
+Owners of Philips Senseo type machines are encouraged to seek an alternative machine.
+This is due to the limited and rapidly diminishing availability of Senseo pods in the Australian market.

 Beans Roasted In Small Batches, For Freshness

 We roast in small batches compared to almost every other supplier in Australia.
-The ensures we can turn over our stock in weeks, not months.
+This ensures we can turn over our stock in weeks, not months.

-Please also note that imported pods and capsules are degraded by the moment they arrive via sea-freight in Australia.
-They will have also suffered from heat exposure in shipping containers that accelerates the deterioration of the product quality.
+Please also note that imported pods and capsules are degraded in comparison.
+They are already old in our opinion from the moment they arrive, via sea-freight, in Australia.
+They will have also suffered from heat exposure in shipping containers.
+That accelerates the deterioration of the product quality.